opensearch-project/opensearch-py/README.md

 This is the low-level client.
 A high-level Python client is in the works, and will be available soon.

-## Getting Started
+## User guide

-To get started with the OpenSearch Python Client, see [Getting Started](https://github.com/opensearch-project/opensearch-py/blob/main/GETTING_STARTED.md).
+For User guide of OpenSearch Python Client, see [User guide](https://github.com/opensearch-project/opensearch-py/blob/main/USER_GUIDE.md).

 ## Compatibility with OpenSearch